An overview of online payments

 Once you've authorised Stripe access, you'll be brought back to your integration settings, and it'll look something like this:

-You'll notice a number of options you can customise on that page: automatically email receipt, payment type, default deposit amount, and show "Powered by Stripe" bade.
+These include: automatically email receipt, payment type, show QR code on invoices, default deposit amount, and show "Powered by Stripe" badge.
 Below, we'll walk you through what those mean!

-• Payment type: any payments taken via the online bookings page will be recorded (in Cliniko) as the payment type you select here.
+• Payment type: any payments taken online will be recorded (in Cliniko) as the payment type you select here.
 This can be something that already exists (such as "Credit card").
 Or you can create a new payment type called "Online payments", or whatever makes sense to you.
-Just remember: every payment entered via online bookings will be lumped into this category.
+Just remember: every online payment will be lumped into this category.
 So if you want an easy way to get an "at-a-glance" view of online payments, it might be worthwhile to create a brand new payment type for the occasion!

 • Show "Powered by Stripe" badge: if enabled, this will display a small badge that says "Powered by Stripe" on the patient-facing payment page.
 We have more information about it here.

-☝️Note: In order for this to work properly, your appointment types will need to have related billable items set up.
+In order for the integration to work properly, your appointment types will need to have related billable items set up.
 Learn how to do this here!

-Connecting to Stripe won't automatically mean that your patients can pay online—you'll need to configure a few more settings.
+Connecting to Stripe won't automatically mean that your patients can pay when they book online—you'll need to configure a few more settings.
 These settings will all be managed within individual appointment types.

 To get started, head into Settings, and then Appointment types.
 You'll see your main list of all appointment types, as in the example below: